Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Migrate ContactUs Form to useQuery and add a loading state
-2. Fix the '/' issue with subscribing to emal lists
+1. Fix the '/' issue with subscribing to email lists
-3. BlogPage should not have logic in it, move the logic to BlogDisplay
+2. BlogPage should not have logic in it, move the logic to BlogDisplay

 Additional: